rashidRizvi98/express-md/README.md

 });
 ```

-### Q: I updated one of my Markdown documents, but `expressMd` is still showing the old version.
+### Q: I updated one of my Markdown documents, but `express-md` is still showing the old version.

-The old version of the document is cached, either by `expressMd` or by your web browser.
+The old version of the document is cached, either by `express-md` or by your web browser.

 If you used a `Cache-Control` header, the document may be cached by your web browser.
 Hit <kbd>F5</kbd> (or <kbd>Cmd-R</kbd>, or <kbd>Ctrl-R</kbd>) a couple of times to refresh.

-If you still see the old document, then it’s been cached by `expressMd`.
+If you still see the old document, then it’s been cached by `express-md`.
 Your options are:

-* restart `expressMd`
+* restart `express-md`
 * or, disable server-side caching by passing `false` as the `cache` option
-* or, use the experimental `watch` option so that `expressMd` will automatically notice any changes
+* or, use the experimental `watch` option so that `express-md` will automatically notice any changes

 ### Q: How does the cache work ?

-`expressMd` aggressively caches the rendered, HTML form of your documents.
+`express-md` aggressively caches the rendered, HTML form of your documents.

-The first time a document is requested, `expressMd` has to read it from disk (along with any template) and render it to HTML.
+The first time a document is requested, `express-md` has to read it from disk (along with any template) and render it to HTML.
 On subsequent requests for the same document, it will be served from cache, which should be extremely fast.

-In addition, requests that result in a `404` error are cached, so once `expressMd` searches for a document and doesn’t find it, it won’t waste time looking for that document again.
+In addition, requests that result in a `404` error are cached, so once `express-md` searches for a document and doesn’t find it, it won’t waste time looking for that document again.

-By default, once a document is cached, `expressMd` will never re-read that document; the cached version will always be served until you reload the server.
+By default, once a document is cached, `express-md` will never re-read that document; the cached version will always be served until you reload the server.

 You also have the option to disable caching by passing `false` as the `cache` option.